dsm-ai-agents/agentic-founder-mastermind/Cohort 3/20260820 - Sales  Robot Live Execution/README.md

 ## Testing if Sales Robot is working
 ```
-do you have access to the sales robot, if yes what can you do on sates robot with the toots you have
+do you have access to the sales robot mcp, if yes what can you do on sates robot with the tools you have
 ```